project-test-ASDFHKJ/plan/PROJECT_MANAGEMENT_SETUP.md

 - Real-time progress tracking across the entire hierarchy
 - Perfect for sprint planning and burndown charts

+### 4. Auto-Close/Reopen Parent Issues
+Parent issues automatically close when all children are completed, and reopen if any child is reopened:
+- When you close the last child Task/Story, the parent Feature automatically closes
+- When you close the last child Feature, the parent Epic automatically closes
+- If you reopen any closed child, the parent automatically reopens
+- This **cascades up the entire hierarchy** recursively

+**Example:**
+- Epic #100 has two Features: #101 (closed) and #102 (open)
+- When you close Feature #102, Epic #100 automatically closes
+- If you later reopen Feature #102, Epic #100 automatically reopens

+**Key benefits:**
+- No forgotten open parent issues
+- Hierarchy state stays synchronized
+- Clear visibility of completion status
+- Automatic cleanup when all work is done

+### 5. Estimate Validation
+Tasks and User Stories are validated before moving to "In Progress" status:
+- If Status is set to "In Progress" but Estimate is 0 or missing, a warning is triggered
+- A `needs-estimate` label is automatically added
+- A warning comment is posted explaining the issue
+- The label is removed once an estimate is set

+**Key benefits:**
+- Ensures proper planning before work starts
+- Prevents tracking issues with incomplete estimates
+- Visual indicator via labels
+- Encourages estimation discipline

+### 6. Burndown Report Generation
+Automated daily burndown reports track progress across all iterations:
+- Generates a markdown report showing sprint progress
+- Tracks total estimate, remaining work, and completion percentage
+- Calculates daily velocity (work completed per day)
+- Projects completion date based on current velocity
+- Lists all issues in each iteration with their status

+**Report location:** `BURNDOWN.md` in the repository root

+**Key benefits:**
+- Historical tracking via git commits
+- Visual progress charts (text-based)
+- No external tools required
+- Easy to link from project board
+- Daily snapshots show trends over time

 ## Setup Requirements

 ### 0. Configure Personal Access Token (Required for Organization Projects)